OpenEvalProject/evals/manuscripts/elife-37606/v2/manuscript.md

 The protocols were similar for both sets of experiments.
 Each individual was tested six times: in three antennal conditions (intact control, ablated and with reattached flagella), and in two light intensities (3000 and 30 lux).
 Because M. stellatarum were less motivated to fly in dim light, we first tested the moths in dim light, when they were hungriest and had the highest motivation to forage, and in bright light (3000 lux) later the same day.
 If a moth did not track both the sum-of-sines and the chirp stimulus (or the stationary flower for at least 6 s), we repeated the test the next day, until a full set of data was collected and the experiment moved on to the next condition.
 This experimental strategy gave flagella ablated (and re-attached) moths a chance to adapt to their altered mechanosensory feedback, and practice flying and tracking the flower on several days before succeeding.
 Indeed, our observations suggest that hawkmoths learned to adjust their flight to the lack or change of mechanosensory feedback, as the initial flight attempts of many flagella ablated (and to a lesser degree re-attached) moths showed more severe impairments than consecutive attempts.

-## Datasets
+### Datasets

 Our final datasets include only individuals that tracked the flower in all three antennal conditions in both light intensities.
 We used six individuals for the experiment with the stationary flower, performed one trial of 6 s at the stationary flower in each condition, and 12 different individuals with the moving flower, which performed one trial (comprised of the sum-of-sines and chirp stimulus) in each condition.
 Thus, the data analysis of the stationary and moving flower experiments (Figures 2–4) has a balanced design, with paired measures for all three antennal conditions and the two light intensities.
 Moreover, we characterized the general behaviour of all hawkmoths that were part of the moving flower experiment, including those that did not complete all antennal conditions and light intensities, and thus were not included in any further analysis.
 Thus, the general behaviour scores (Table 1) does not comprise a balanced design, and contains repeated measures (which were accounted for in the statistical analysis, see Data Analysis below).

-## Data analysis
+### Data analysis

 The positions of the flower and the hawkmoth were digitised from the videos using the DLTdv5 software for MATLAB (Hedrick, 2008; Dyhr et al., 2013).
 In experiments with stationary flowers, both the approach and the stationary hovering were digitised, whereas in experiments with moving flower, only sequences during which the proboscis of a moth was in contact with the nectary were rated as ‘tracking’ and digitized (as in Sponberg et al., 2015; Stöckl et al., 2017a).
 In the top view, a point on the flower, and a reliably identifiable point on the pronotum of the moth were used for reference.
 From the rear view videos, we used the centre of the nectary, the centre of the pronotum and the centre tip of the abdomen (Figure 3).

-## General behaviour
+### General behaviour

 We characterised the general behaviour of all hawkmoths in the moving flower experiments, including those that did not complete all antennal conditions and light intensities, and thus were not included in any further analysis.
 We classified their behaviour into three different categories (Table 1): non-flying (animals which would not take off after 5 min in the experimental cage), flying (animals which flew but would not feed from the flower) and tracking (animals feeding from and tracking the flower, at least partially).
 We used multinomial logistic regression (package mlogit v0.2–4: (Croissant, 2013) to model the rates of one of the three behaviours (non-flying, flying, tracking, Table 1) as a function of antennal condition and light intensity, including the identity of individual moths as a random factor (Supplementary file 1).

-## Stationary flower experiments
+### Stationary flower experiments

 To compare the stability of hovering flight between the different antennal conditions and light intensities, we analysed the position of the thorax and abdomen for a 6 s interval of hovering at the flower nectary during feeding (given perfect hovering, the thorax should retain a stable position, because the flower was immobile).
 We quantified the amplitude of thorax and abdomen movements across different movement frequencies by Fourier transforming their position over time (Figure 2B,C).
 To assess the effect of antennal condition across frequencies, we applied a linear mixed-effects model (Bates et al., 2015) with antennal condition, frequency and their interaction as fixed effects and individual identity as a random effect on the log-transformed magnitudes of body movement.
 We confirmed that the full model did explain the variance better than reduced versions of the model (likelihood ratio test) before performing post-hoc comparisons using the ‘lmerTest’ package in R (Kuznetsova et al., 2017).

 To compare these measures across light intensities, we calculated the difference between the log-transformed magnitude spectra of thorax and abdomen position in bright and dim light for each antennal condition (Figure 4C,D).
 We then compared these using general linear models of the same form as above.

-## Sum-of-sines movement
+### Sum-of-sines movement

 We used system identification analysis (Cowan et al., 2014) to characterise hawkmoth flower tracking performance.
 This analysis is possible because the sum-of-sines stimulus fulfils the requirement of linearity, that is it generates the same flower tracking performance at different amplitudes and phase relationships (see Supplement, Stöckl et al., 2017a).
 Hawkmoth flower tracking can be described by two components: gain and phase (Farina et al., 1994; Sponberg et al., 2015; Stöckl et al., 2017a).
 Gain relates the amplitude of flower movement to hawkmoth movement (one for perfect tracking), while the phase describes the lead or lag of the hawkmoth with respect to the flower movement (0 for perfect tracking).
 We used a metric called tracking error ε (Roth et al., 2014; Sponberg et al., 2015), which incorporates effects of both gain and phase to quantify tracking performance of hawkmoths (Figure 3B).
-It is calculated as the complex distance between the moth’s response H(s) and the ideal tracking conditions (gain = 1, phase lag = 0), where s is the Laplace frequency variable:(1)ϵ(s)=‖H(s)−(1+0i)‖
+It is calculated as the complex distance between the moth’s response H(s) and the ideal tracking conditions (gain = 1, phase lag = 0), where s is the Laplace frequency variable:

+$$
+ϵ(s)=‖H(s)−(1+0i)‖
+$$

 A tracking error of 0 means perfect tracking (comprising a gain of 1 and a phase lag of 0), while the tracking error is one if the hawkmoth and flower movement are uncorrelated (e.g. when either the hawkmoth remains stationary and the flower moves, or vice versa).
 We calculated average tracking errors and their confidence intervals within antennal conditions by averaging data in the complex plane, to avoid artefacts resulting from separating gain and phase components when transforming them and averaging in the non-complex plane (see Stöckl et al., 2017a for discussion).